Top U.S. pipeline operator shuts major fuel line after cyber attack | Headlines

 Top U.S. fuel pipeline operator Colonial Pipeline has shut its entire network after a cyber attack, the company said in a statement on Friday.
 Colonial's network supplies fuel from U.S refiners on the Gulf Coast to the populous eastern and southern United States.
 The company transports 2.5 million barrels per day of gasoline, diesel, jet fuel and other refined products through 5,500 miles (8,850 km) of pipelines.

-Colonial Pipeline says it transports 45% of East Coast fuel supply.
-The company learned of the attack on Friday and took systems offline to contain the threat, it said in the statement.
-That action has temporarily halted operations and affected some of its IT systems, it said.
+Colonial Pipeline says it transports 45% of the East Coast fuel supply.
+The company shut down systems to contain the threat after learning of the attack on Friday, Colonial said in the statement.
+That action has temporarily halted operations and affected some of its IT systems, the company said.

-The company has engaged a third-party cybersecurity firm to launch an investigation, and Colonial has contacted law enforcement and other federal agencies, it said.
+Colonial has engaged a third-party cybersecurity firm to launch an investigation and contacted law enforcement and other federal agencies, it said.
 Colonial did not give further details or say for how long its pipelines would be shut.

+"The fact that this attack compromised systems that control pipeline infrastructure indicates that either the attack was extremely sophisticated or the systems were not well secured," said Mike Chapple, a professor at the University of Notre Dame's Mendoza College of Business and a former computer scientist with the U.S. National Security Agency.
+"This pipeline shutdown sends the message that core elements of our national infrastructure continue to be vulnerable to cyberattack," he added.

 Reuters reported earlier on Friday that Colonial had shut its main gasoline and distillate lines.
 During the trading session on Friday, Gulf Coast cash prices for gasoline and diesel edged lower.

 Both gasoline and diesel futures on the New York Mercantile Exchange rose more than crude prices during the day.
 Gasoline futures gained 0.6% to settle at $2.1269 a gallon, while diesel futures rose 1.1% to settle at $2.0106 a gallon.
 Longer-term price effects will depend on the amount of time that the lines are shut.
-If barrels are not able to make it onto the lines, Gulf Coast prices could weaken further, while prices in New York Harbor could rise, one market participant said.
+If barrels are not able to make it onto the lines, Gulf Coast prices could weaken further, while benchmark prices in New York Harbor could rise, one market participant said.
+Rising benchmark prices typically lead to rises in prices at the pump.

-Colonial significantly shut down its gasoline and distillate lines during Hurricane Harvey, which hit the Gulf Coast in 2017.
-During that time, spot Gulf Coast gasoline prices rose to a five-year high, while diesel prices rose to around a four-year high.
+Colonial shut down its gasoline and distillate lines during Hurricane Harvey, which hit the Gulf Coast in 2017.
+That contributed to tight supplies and gasoline price rises in the United States after the hurricane forced many Gulf refineries to shut down.
+Gasoline prices in the Gulf rose to a five-year high, while diesel prices rose to around a four-year high.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)